 - Hanging organisers can be difficult to install in a small space.
 They can also make navigating through your motorhome a bit difficult.

 - Keeping your campervan organised takes time and effort.
 First, you need to come up with the right storage solutions and see whether they work for your small space.
 Then, you need to be dedicated to keeping it that way, which can be difficult when you’re on a road trip, and the last thing you want to do is to clean and put things in order.

 Space-Saving Storage Ideas for the Motorhome Bathroom

-Whether your RV is a van conversion or a coach-built motorhome, the chances are that the bathroom is quite small.
+Whether your motorhome is a campervan or a coach-built motorhome, the chances are that the bathroom is quite small.
 For this reason, it’s extra important to use all the space that is available to you – this includes the back of the door, the shower door, and the shower space itself.

 Here are some space-saving solutions for your motorhome bathroom: